Loading Events

 This session also forms part of the Community Organisations Disaster Adaptation (CODA) Project, which is exploring ways to strengthen disaster preparedness, response and recovery across our communities.

-• Contribute to shaping advocacy and sector priorities
+• Help shape advocacy priorities and sector reform

-• Stay informed on how your feedback is influencing change
+• Hear how community feedback is influencing action and change

 Register Now